AquaticEcoDynamics/releases/README.md

 Several options exist for using the model - depedning on the host model and the level of complexity required.
 Currently 3 main code bundles exist including AED2, AED2+, and a legacy bundle AED bundle that works in the FABM framework (FABM-AED).

-The below information summarises the six key steps to get the AED/AED2/AED2+ model up and running.

 ## 2021 AED release: libaed 2.0